The speed of a website is a very critical factor in its success.

 - New line characters

 - Block delimiters

 A browser goes on to fetch data from the server using HTTP (Hypertext Transfer Protocol).
-This can be termed as a request or response between a client and a host.
+This can be termed a request or response between a client and a host.

-As a rule, more the number of HTTP requests that your web page makes, the slower it will load.
+As a rule, the more the number of HTTP requests that your web page makes, the slower it will load.

 However, you can reduce the number of requests by adopting the following ways such as:

 - Using CSS Sprites

 - Reduce the use of 3rd party plugins that make many external requests.